Perturbation graphs, invariant prediction and causal relations in psychology: Introduction

 There are several methods to obtain causal effects from observational data alone.
 The original idea by \citet{Pearl:1991} and \citet{Spirtes:1991} uses only observational data that lead to Markov equivalent models, where not all causal relations can be identified \citep[see e.g., ][]{Geiger:1990,Pearl:2009}.
-Alternatively, by assuming that the variables are non-Gaussian, it is possible to identify more causal relations than assuming Gaussian or multinomial random variables; the method is referred to as LinGaM.
+Alternatively, by assuming that the variables are non-Gaussian, it is possible to identify more causal relations than assuming Gaussian or multinomial random variables; the method is referred to as LinGaM \citep{Shimizu:2006}.
 Another approach using only observational data is to use non-linear models \citep{Mooij:2009r} which also improves identifiability under certain assumptions \citep[see][for an excellent discussion]{Eberhardt:2017}.

+Mediation analysis can be seen a special case of causal discovery.
+In a mediation analysis for three variables it is assumed known that there are two causal paths to an outcome variable variable, and only a change in regression weight of the direct path is considered with respect to third mediating variable \citep[see, e.g.,][]{Baron:1986}.
+In contrast, in causal discovery with three variables such changes are considered for each pair of variables, since it is not assumed known which directions the paths might have.

 Here we focus on methods for causal discovery that combine both observation and intervention data \citep{Tillman:2014}.
-In the linear Gaussian setting the work by \citet{Hyttinen:2012} provides conditions where at the population level causal relations suing both observation and (`surgical') intervention data obtain the correct underlying acyclic graph. \citet{Peters:2015} generalised the settings to different types of intervention, which is what we discuss here, and call it causal invariant prediction \citep[see also ][]{Meinshausen:2016}. \cite{Mooij:2020a} generalised causal discovery even more by creating indicator variables for the setting (observation or any combination of other design factors) and make them part of the graph.
-In previous work \citep{Kossakowski:2021} we compared in simulations the perturbation graphs combined with transitive reduction and invariant causal prediction.
-Here our contribution is to investigate the exact relation between perturbation graphs and causal invariant prediction and determine possible benefits for research in psychology.
+The combination of the two types of contexts is a combination of theory-driven and a more explorative approach to research.
+In the linear Gaussian setting the work by \citet{Hyttinen:2012} provides conditions where at the population level causal relations using both observation and (`surgical') intervention data obtain the correct underlying acyclic graph. \citet{Peters:2015} generalised the settings to different types of intervention, which is what we discuss here, and they call it invariant causal prediction \citep[see also ][]{Meinshausen:2016}. \cite{Mooij:2020a} generalised causal discovery even more by creating indicator variables for the setting (observation or any combination of other design factors) and making them part of the graph.
+In previous work \citep{Kossakowski:2021} we compared in simulations the perturbation graphs combined with transitive reduction and invariant causal prediction (see also Section \ref{sec:application}).
+Here our contribution is to bring together perturbation graphs and causal invariant prediction and determine possible benefits for research in psychology.